310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 But man, I’m feeling kinda emotional… So Anzu-san has reached *that* time of age, I see… ♪ Time flies by so fast!

-(Hahaha.
-She covered her ears and ran away immediately…)
+<th>(Hahaha.
+She covered her ears and ran away immediately…)</th>

-(She’s always been pretty shy… Well, it’s more like she really can’t handle this kind of thing.)
+<th>(She’s always been pretty shy… Well, it’s more like she really can’t handle this kind of thing.)</th>

-(I think Anzu-san has a complicated family or something… Maybe they have a narrow view about it so she feels like it’s something to be avoided.)
+<th>(I think Anzu-san has a complicated family or something… Maybe they have a narrow view about it so she feels like it’s something to be avoided.)</th>

-(But I’d be glad for her if she could fall in love with someone great and kind, who could help her overcome those complex feelings regarding love.)
+<th>(But I’d be glad for her if she could fall in love with someone great and kind, who could help her overcome those complex feelings regarding love.)</th>

-(Everyone treats her as sacred, but I guess it’s more like both her and the other side are holding back from each other.)
+<th>(Everyone treats her as sacred, but I guess it’s more like both her and the other side are holding back from each other.)</th>

-(I wonder if there’s someone out there who wouldn’t put her on a pedestal like that…)
+<th>(I wonder if there’s someone out there who wouldn’t put her on a pedestal like that…)</th>

-(I wouldn’t mind being that someone, but I think she hates me or something.
-She’s always avoiding me.)
+<th>(I wouldn’t mind being that someone, but I think she hates me or something.
+She’s always avoiding me.)</th>

-(Hahaha!
+<th>(Hahaha!
 Life just doesn’t go the way you want it!
-That’s why it’s so interesting!)
+That’s why it’s so interesting!)</th>
 {% endbubble %}

 <div class="msr-location">